 Student Affairs is committed to supporting Indigenous Students in reaching their highest potential through encouragement, culturally-responsive programming, and advice from your application right through graduation and beyond.

 We have partnered with Western University in providing many community initiatives and programs throughout the year.
-Please visit Indigenous Services at Western for additional information.
+Please visit Indigenous Initiatives at Western for additional information.

 We acknowledge that our campus at King's University College is situated on the traditional territories of the Anishinaabeg, Haudenausaune, Lenaapeewak, and Attawandaron peoples, all of whom have longstanding relationships to the land of Southwestern Ontario and the City of London.
 The First Nations communities of our local area include Chippewas of the Thames First Nation, Oneida Nation of the Thames, and Munsee Delaware Nation.
 And in our region, there are eleven First nations communities, as well as a growing indigenous urban population.
 King's University College values the significant historical and contemporary contributions of local and regional First Nations, and all of the Original Peoples of Turtle Island (also known as North America).

 King’s has allowed me to reconnect to education in a loving, surreal way that no other place can.
 When I think of King’s I picture diversity, accommodating, and willingness to connection with all races and ages.
 You can walk throughout the campus and feel that you are at home as the teachers, staff, and students embrace your goals and aspirations.
 No matter what your background or age is everyone makes you feel welcome and a part of the King’s family.